troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 categories: rendering irradiance-caching spherical-gaussians
 ---

+> Note: there is an error in the algorithm described below that results in higher error when the sampling variance is high.
+An updated version will be posted in the next few days (within the first week of October).

 Spherical Gaussians are a useful tool for encoding precomputed radiance within a scene.
 Matt Pettineo has [an excellent series](https://mynameismjp.wordpress.com/2016/10/09/sg-series-part-1-a-brief-and-incomplete-history-of-baked-lighting-representations/) describing the technical details and history behind them which I'd suggest reading before the rest of this post.

 Recently, I've had need to build spherical Gaussian representations of a scene on the fly in the GPU path tracer I'm building for my Master's project.
 Unlike, say, spherical harmonics, spherical Gaussian lobes don't form a set of orthonormal bases; they need to be computed with a least-squares solve, which generally requires having access to all radiance samples at once (although, as Peter-Pike Sloan points out on Twitter, [that doesn't always have to be the case](https://twitter.com/PeterPikeSloan/status/1044482721223856128)).
 On the GPU, in a memory-constrained environment, this is highly impractical.

 Instead, games like The Order: 1886 just projected the samples onto the spherical Gaussian lobes [as if the lobes form an orthonormal basis](https://mynameismjp.wordpress.com/2016/10/09/sg-series-part-5-approximating-radiance-and-irradiance-with-sgs/), which gave low-quality results that lack contrast.
 For my research, I wanted to see if I could do better.

 After a bunch of experimentation, I found a new algorithm for accumulating spherical Gaussian samples that's almost as good as a least-squares solve if the sample directions are randomly distributed, or is slightly better than a naïve projection if the sample directions are correlated (as they would be, say, if you were reading pixels row by row from a lat-long image map.)
 Conveniently, when we're accumulating samples from path tracing the sample directions are usually stratified or uniformly random.

 One note of caution: some low-discrepancy sequences (e.g. fixed-length ones like the Hammersley sequence) will not work well if successive samples are correlated, even though the sequence is well-distributed over the entire domain.